Nickanda/cs2620-final-project/journal.md

 ![ex_model](images/ex_model.png)

 See above for a graphic showing what we're interesting in producing.
-In particular, our proof of concept "large ML model" was a Resnet training on CIFAR-10 (more details below).
+In particular, our proof of concept "large ML model" was a ResNet training on CIFAR-10 (more details below).

 ## Motivation